finarly/Notes/In_progress/Exam prep.md

 e.g.
 > dbt run-operation {macro} --args {args}
-The *dbt run-operation* command id used to invole a macro.
+The *dbt run-operation* command id used to involve a macro.

 ### test